-Ingredient: A buckler (+2)
+Casting Time: Full action Ingredient: A buckler (+2)

 Description: You create a ball of glowing light the size of a Human head that floats around your body, moving slowly or quickly as the situation demands.
 The ball deflects blows aimed against you, protecting you from harm.
-Once per round the radiant sentinel can party a melee attack made against you, using your Will Power in place of Weapon Skill.
-This does not count towards your limit of one party per round.
+Once per round the radiant sentinel can parry a melee attack made against you, using your Will Power in place of Weapon Skill.
+This does not count towards your limit of one parry per round.
 The ball dissipates after a number of minutes equal to your Magic Characteristic.